CareyCilyok/NinetyNine/README.md

 the table if it comes to rest anywhere other than the playing surface.
 Un-pocketed balls occuring on the break shot will be spotted.

+### Equipment:
+The use of break cues and jump cues is allowed.